onera/paradigm/doc/sphinx/source/user_manual/partitioning/part_extension.rst

 """""""""""

 **Part extension** is a service for computing extended partitions by fetching ghost cells topology and geometry.

-Extension to an arbitrary depth from vertices, edges or faces is supported.
 If provided, group information associated with extended entities is fetched as well.

+Extension to an arbitrary depth from vertices, edges or faces is supported :

+.. _PDM_extend_type_t:

+.. doxygenenum:: PDM_extend_type_t

 API
 """